ccxt/ccxt/CONTRIBUTING.md

 - Unified fetchOrder
 - Unified fetchOrders, fetchOpenOrders, fetchClosedOrders
 - Unified fetchMyTrades, fetchOrderTrades
-- Unified deposit method
+- Unified deposit methods
 - Unified fees
+- Unified deposit and withdrawal transaction history
 - Improved proxy support
 - WebSocket interfaces:
   - Pub: Methods for trading and private calls where supported
   - Sub: Real-time balance, orderbooks and other properties with each exchange
-- REST long-poller with round-robin scheduler for HTTP requests

 If you want to contribute by submitting partial implementations be sure to look up examples of how it's done inside the library (where implemented already) and copy the adopted practices.